Countdown (game show): Humour

 In a 2003 episode of Top Gear, Richard Whiteley participated in the "Star in a Reasonably Priced Car" segment.
 Before Whiteley's lap was shown, presenter Jeremy Clarkson played a game of Countdown with Whiteley, using words such as imin (Mini), sexul (Lexus), nevor lard (Land Rover), mushi bits(Mitsubishi) and pianos shiazu (Hispano-Suiza).

 It was also referred to on Harry Hill's TV Burp twice.
 The first time it was referred to was when "Dev" (Coronation Street) made a sound like Countdown end of thirty seconds time.
 The second time was when the competition "Where Has The Knitted Character Been This Week?" had the answer "on Rachel Riley's chair".

-On 2 July 2010, the game was featured in the Season 4 episode "The Final Countdown" of The IT Crowd.
-Moss stuns everyone by declaring that the 9 letter string TNETENNBA is in fact a word.
-Later, Moss becomes an octochamp and is consequently invited into an underground club named "8+,” where he competes in a game of "Street Countdown" as part of a spoof of Boogie Town.
+On 2 July 2010, the game was featured in the series 4 episode "The Final Countdown" of The IT Crowd.
+Moss stuns everyone, including Jeff Stelling and Rachel Riley (both playing themselves), by declaring that the 9 letter string TNETENNBA is in fact a word.
+Later, Moss becomes an octochamp and is consequently invited into an underground club named "8+", where he competes in a game of "Street Countdown" as part of a spoof of Boogie Town.
 The episode featured a cameo from Gyles Brandreth, a regular contributor to Dictionary Corner.

 British entertainer Stevie Riks has parodied the show in one of his many YouTube comedy videos.

 In an episode from spring 2011, the Blackpool-supporting producer of the show arranged the conundrum PNECRISIS ("priciness"), poking fun at their local rivals Preston North End's relegation from the Championship in the 2010–11 season.

 Non-canon games

-The game has also been played on a number of different programs, notably as the first challenge in "What's Next" on Ant and Dec's Saturday Night Takeaway, featuring the pair versus one of the duo's old head teachers.
+The game has also been played on a number of different programmes, notably as the first challenge in "What's Next" on Ant and Dec's Saturday Night Takeaway, featuring the pair versus one of the duo's old head teachers.
 In 2010, it was played as a shopping task on the final Channel 4 series of Celebrity Big Brother, with a team of housemates competing in the house against the then current champion, Chris Davies, in the Countdown studio via satellite.
 The housemates failed this task.

+Community

+In 2008, Charlie Reams, who was runner up of Series 59 in 2008, created a website called Apterous, which allows people to play simulated games of Countdown online.
+Members of this site are called Apterites.
+Every series champion since 2008 inclusive has been a member.